openebs-archive/openebs-docs/docs/deploycstor.md

           - disk-ef271a88c5aacfcc5b8601bcba9eeb10
    ```

-4. Apply modified openebs-config.yaml by following command.
+4. Apply the modified openebs-config.yaml by running the following command.

    ```
    kubectl apply -f openebs-config.yaml
    ```

-   This will create custom resource deployments.
-This can be get by running below command.
+   This will create custom resource deployments which you can get by running the following command.

    ```
    kubectl get crd -n openebs
    ```

-   Following is an example output
+   Following is an example output.

    ```
    NAME                                                         AGE